Multi Company Environments

 - Navigate to Classification > Companies and Sets of Companies.

-- Assign the company to an accounting period set — select an existing set if the company shares the same year-end as another company, or create a new set if it has a different year-end.
+- Assign an Accounting Period Set - select an existing set if the company shares the same year-end as another company, or create a new set if it has a different year-end.

-- Assign the company to a nominal code group — select an existing group to share nominal codes, or create a new group for a separate chart of accounts.
+- Assign a Nominal Group - select an existing group to share nominal codes, or create a new group for a separate chart of accounts.

 - Click Save.